Feeling Good In My Own Skin

 It’s not a matter of just watching what I eat and exercising.
 They’re more factors involved.
 I have to not only eat healthy - exercise - but manage my blood sugars on top of that.

-I can’t abide by a no-carb diet.
+I can’t abide by no-carb diet.
 Yes, fewer carbs are better for my blood sugars overall.
 But I need carbs - complex carbs - more specifically.
 These carbs provide me with the nutrients that I need.
 They also help sustain my blood sugar throughout the day.

 I also have to adjust my insulin to meet my specific requirements.
 It could vary day to day.
 One day I could be very active and the next day, not so much.
 While exercising is great for keeping blood sugars stable, they do tend to drop low at times.
-Which in turn causes me to need something to eat, to pick me back up.
+Which in turns causes me to need something to eat, to pick me back up.
 It’s a vicious cycle.

 What I’ve learned though is diabetes is all about CONSISTENCY.
 Doing the same thing over and over again.
 It makes blood sugars easier to manage and weight easier to lose.